glochtefeld/slack-THD-Linker/README.md

 ```
 Will return a small explanation of what the command does.

-* Invoking the /ticket command in any slack chat window will automatically link the ticket number in the message to help.luther.edu.
+* Invoking the /ticket command in any slack chat window will automatically link the ticket number in the message to whatever site you specify.
 In the examples below, the ticket should be formatted as just the ticket number without the \# symbol, like so:
 ```
 /ticket 12345
 /ticket text 12345 more text
 ```
-This will return a link that looks like this: *help.luther.edu/adminui?ticket=12345*
+This will return a link that looks like this: *12345* and is formatted to hide the true url.

 Currently, the ticket number must be enclosed in spaces, otherwise the link will be formatted incorrectly.
 As an example,
 ```
 /ticket here are some words12345more words
 ```
-will spit out the following url: *help.luther.edu/adminui?ticket=words12345more*
+will spit out the following url: *words12345more*

 This issue is planned to be fixed at a later time.